horacisalvany/pagaCoin/README.md

 For Spring-Boot part:

-Open with Eclipse...
+Open Eclipse...
 ```
-Import project -> backendfolder of the project -> as Maven Project
+Import project -> backend folder of the project -> as Maven Project
 ```
 Before next action, check that you have installed on your IDE Java JDK 1.8, otherwise you will get error when you try to download all depenendencies!
 ```